amit0365/tornado-nova-zku/Tornado Cash Nova notes.md

 Tornado Cash Nova

+Tornado cash nova is the latest version of the protocol and is different from core in many ways.

 Instead of hashing two random numbers in the commitment as in the Core version.
 The Nova upgrade uses three numbers: amount, public key and blinding.
 The blinding is a random number used instead of the secret in the previous version.

 The commitment is now computed by the hash of the three values mentioned above.
 Whereas the nullifier is the hash of commitment and the corresponding merkle path.